EPCCed/ATI-ResComp-Service-docs/safe-guide/safe-guide-users.rst

 will include your SAFE password — you should change this as soon as possible.

-Now you have to wait for your PI or project manager to accept your request to register.
+You will have to wait for your PI or project manager to accept your request to register.
 When this has happened, the systems team are prompted to create your account on the machine.
 Once this has been done, you will be sent an email.
 You can then